Conjecture on Maximal Sublattices of Finite Semidistributive Lattices and Beyond: Convex Geometries

-The complexity of each step is $\mathcal{O}(1)$ assuming the preprocessing has been carried out.
-Since every step is of $\mathcal{O}(1)$ time complexity and these steps are performed for each $a \in X$ then the algorithm main part's complexity is $\mathcal{O}(n)$.
+The complexity of each step is assuming that the preprocessing has been carried out.
+Since every step is of time complexity and these steps are performed for each , the complexity of the algorithm main part is .

-Having the preprocessing at time cost of $\mathcal{O}(n)$ and the main part of the algorithm with the same complexity, we obtain that presented algorithm time complexity is $\mathcal{O}(n)$.
+Having the preprocessing at a time cost of and the main part of the algorithm with the same complexity, we find that the time complexity of the presented algorithm is .

 \end{proof}